Mangil123123/portfolio/AdventureWorks_Sales_Dashboard/README.md

 **Context:** The Chief Commercial Officer / Sales Manager needs a single, unified view of sales—revenue, dynamics, regions, products, and customers—all on one screen.
 Without it, decisions are made blindly: revenue dips go unnoticed, and resources are wasted on unprofitable areas.

-**Objective:** Build a sales dashboard that answers key business questions:
+**🎯 Objective:** Build a sales dashboard that answers key business questions:
 - What is the total revenue, and how does it change year over year?
 - Which regions generate the most revenue?
 - Which products / product lines lead in sales?